- Share your observations

 - Kevin Doyle

-Heart-leaved Foam-flower (Tiarella cordifolia), a State Endangered plant, is found in very rich, well-drained mesic hardwood forests (sometimes with hemlock present).
+Heartleaf Foamflower (Tiarella cordifolia), a Wisconsin Endangered plant, is found in very rich, well-drained mesic hardwood forests (sometimes with hemlock present).
 Blooming occurs early May through early June; fruiting occurs late June through late July.
 The optimal identification period for this species is late May through early June.

 - Distinguishing characteristics: Although its leaves are similar to Mitella diphylla (bishop's cap), Tiarella cordifolia has entire (vs. deeply cleft) petals.